voguh/unichat/README.md

 ### Known issues

+In my tests, I noticed that Tauri has issues with Wayland (tested only on Fedora 40 with GNOME).

+Below are the issues I detected:
-Tauri does not work properly on Linux with Wayland (GNOME), the detected bugs are: "the chat window is not resized correctly" and "the window decorator buttons do not respect the user's settings, position, and visible buttons."
+- `The chat window is not resized correctly`
+- `The window decorator buttons do not respect the user's settings, position, and visible buttons.`

+This issue can be worked around by setting the GDK_BACKEND variable to x11.

+In VSCode, the environment variable `GDK_BACKEND` is already set to `x11`, so the issue usually doesn’t occur if you run the project through the integrated terminal.
+If you use an external terminal, just run it with `GDK_BACKEND="x11" pnpm dev`.